 "Like an elephant’s corpse.
 Majestic and dead.
 In the way only smells can, the strange sweet air catapulted the memory back to the past.
 The sound of paper being torn, brushes dragged over dry canvas and the blinkered singular focus of a young man devoid of self-pity trapped in a dying body.
 It was all there in this miserable little room.
 It was as mystical as the cell of a monastic saint and as human as excrement."

-Detritus is a book, artwork, and cultural record in the form of a series of facsimile objects, published in association with The Estate of Francis Bacon and Dublin City Gallery The Hugh Lane, Ireland, in 2006.
-Produced in an edition of 25, each is presented as a facsimile of a leather suitcase and range of objects from Francis Bacon’s studio, the entire contents of which were donated to The Hugh Lane Gallery by John Edwards, Bacon's heir, in 1998.
-The studio at 7 Reece Mews was preserved, recorded and relocated in full over the course of 3 years from London to the Dublin, Ireland, where it went on public view as a permanet installation in 2001.
-First shown at the exhibition Blood on Paper at the Victoria and Albert Museum, in London, the Kunstsammlung NRW in Düsseldorf, and at the Tony Shafrazi Gallery in the exhibition Detritus, in 2007–8.
+Detritus is a book, artwork, and cultural record of the studio of painter Francis Bacon in the form of a series of facsimile objects and textual material.
+Conceived of by Clarke, and published in association with The Estate of Francis Bacon and Dublin City Gallery The Hugh Lane, Ireland, in 2006.
+Produced in an edition of 25, with 1 artist's proof, each is presented as a facsimile of a leather suitcase and range of objects from Francis Bacon’s studio, the entire contents of which were donated to The Hugh Lane Gallery by John Edwards, Bacon's heir, in 1998.
+The studio at 7 Reece Mews was preserved, recorded and relocated in full over the course of 3 years from London to Dublin, Ireland, where it went on public view as a permanent installation in 2001.
+First shown at the exhibition Blood on Paper at the Victoria and Albert Museum, in London, at the Kunstsammlung NRW in Düsseldorf, and at the Tony Shafrazi Gallery, New York, in the exhibition Detritus, in 2007–8.
+Subsequently, Detritus has been exhibited at the Victoria and Albert Museum, the Guggenheim Museum in Bilbao, the British Library, and at the Whitechapel Gallery in London, in the 2009 exhibition Artists' Books, and most recently in Iwona Blazwick's A Century of the Artist’s Studio: 1920 – 2020.

 "Each book contains 76 facsimiles of items originally found in Francis Bacon’s studio and which are now held at Dublin City Gallery (The Hugh Lane Gallery), Ireland.
 These items include photographs, pages from magazines, sketches, tools, letters and notes written by Francis Bacon, researched and selected from 2001 to 2005 by Brian Clarke and Elena Ochoa Foster.
 Each facsimile was created individually by hand using special techniques to make new originals.
 In each suitcase there is an accompanying printed book with texts written by Brian Clarke and Martin Harrison and illustrative photographs by Christa Zauner which document each item." – Ivory Press